MATHEMATICAL MODELS IN FINANCE

 Learning outcomes of the course unit

-- To learn numerical methods for solving financial problems modeled by partial differential equations
+- To learn numerical methods for solving financial problems of differential character

-- To acquire competence in the numerical and financial analysis of results.
+- To acquire competence in the analysis of numerical results

-At the end of the course the students should know some specific tools in order to properly investigate current research topics in the frame of kinetic equations for socio-economic sciences, and they should be able to present contents in a clear way and with a mathematically correct language.
+To provide to the students some specific tools in order to properly investigate current research topics in the frame of kinetic equations for socio-economic sciences.

 Course contents summary